-The uninsured part of the fund is invested in various assets, mainly those classified as liability-matching investments (such as cash and bonds).
-Over the year to 31 March 2021, we continued to reduce investment in illiquid assets (such as private equity and property) and corporate bonds.
-The aim was to reduce investment risk and improve our ability to raise cash when we need to.
+Over the year to 31 March 2022, we continued to reduce investment in illiquid assets (such as private equity and property) and corporate bonds.
+The aim of this was to reduce investment risk and improve liquidity, which makes it easier to raise cash when we need to.

+The Trustee Board is responsible for monitoring how the Scheme invests in assets and reviewing its investment strategy in order to reduce risk and increase returns from the Scheme's assets.
 For more details on the investment approach and the Scheme's approach to responsible investment, see the statement of investment principles, available on the 'Scheme documents' page of our website.

-How the Scheme's assets were split between insurance arrangements and other investments as at 31 March 2021
+How the Scheme's assets were split between insurance arrangements and other investments as at 31 March 2022